1979 American League Championship Series: Game 2

 The Angels, however, fought back valiantly.
 In the sixth, a Carew double and Carney Lansford single made it 9–2.
 Singles by eventual league MVP Don Baylor and Brian Downing followed by a sacrifice fly from Grich made it 9–3.
 In the eighth, the Angels got within striking distance by scoring three runs and chasing Flanagan.
 The inning began with a walk to pinch hitter Merv Rettenmund, who Dickie Thon replaced at first.
 A Murray error put two on with nobody out, and Lansford's single sent Thon home with the fourth run and Flanagan to the showers.
 Don Stanhouse, known by the moniker "Stan The Man Unusual" took the hill with Carew at third, Lansford at first and nobody out.
 He got Ford to line out to second for the first out of the inning, but Baylor's single scored Carew and sent Lansford to third.
 Stanhouse then got Downing on a sacrifice fly that scored Lansford and ended the inning on ground out to Grich.
 But the Angels, left for dead a few innings earlier, were back in it.

 In the ninth, pinch hitter Larry Harlow walked but was forced at second by Rick Miller.
-Long-time Dodger standout Willie Davis, playing in his last professional game, pinch-hit for Thon and doubled to left, putting runners at second and third and the tying run at the plate in the person of eight-time batting champion Carew.
+Long-time Dodger standout Willie Davis, playing in his last professional game, pinch-hit for Thon and doubled to left, putting runners at second and third and the tying run at the plate was Carew.
 Carew grounded to second for the second out, while Miller scored and Davis went to third.
 With two outs and the tying run at the plate, Carney Lansford singled to make it 9–8.
 Dan Ford continued his rather fine LCS with a single that put the tying run at third.
 Baylor was walked to load the bases with two outs, but Stanhouse put an end to the proceedings by inducing Downing to ground to DeCinces at third to end the game.